matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Deploy two versions of your Cloud Endpoints API by creating a separate API configuration for each version.

-**3. A small number of customers are reporting that your API gateway is slow.
+**3. A few customers are reporting that your API gateway is slow.
 What data can you view to begin troubleshooting the problem?**

 - In the Cloud Endpoints dashboard, review the latency for the median, 95th, and 98th percentile of requests.